mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

     brought the Vargr to Lair.

 **Pack Events**
-These events affect the Traveller’s pack and their position.
+These events affect the Traveller's pack and their position.

 1D Event